Table of Contents

 As more executives and business leaders dabble in the proactive management of medical collections, conversations about outsourcing healthcare services pros and cons are increasing.

 Although medical outsourcing offers excellent potential for streamlining workflows and increasing the bottom line, it also has a fair share of stumbling blocks.
-Evaluating outsourcing healthcare services pros and cons allow business leaders to make well-informed decisions.
+Evaluating outsourcing healthcare services pros and cons allows business leaders to make well-informed decisions.

 Considering that, we detail the five common problems healthcare facilities face when outsourcing medical services.

-1. Patient Data Privacy and Security Breach
+1 Patient Data Privacy and Security Breach

 Whether it is intentional or otherwise, unauthorized declaration of a patient’s information violates the doctor-patient confidentiality and data privacy act.
 The risk of unauthorized disclosure of patient information increases as more people access private and confidential information.